macimax/WIKI_STEPMANIA/Adding-new-lua-functions-to-the-source.md

 ### This is for adding functions to the source code, not functions for your themes!
 If you want that, go to the [Theming Help](https://github.com/stepmania/stepmania/wiki#theming-help) section!

+### And before you go polluting the source with your functions, you should check if it can be done in lua first.

 On the screen you want to add to, scroll all the way down to where it says "Luna" and then the screen name.

 Define your function, such as